Close Menu

 Goddesses & Spirits of Death

-Names That Symbolize the End of Darkness
+Names That Symbolize Darkness & Fate

 2. Lefu – Means ‘death’ (African)